Mogady/FAQs-automatic-scraper/readme.md

-# Automatic Scraping project for extracting FAQ and Help center articles
+# Automatic Scraping project for extracting FAQs and Help center articles

 ## Introduction
 This is an FAQs Automatic scraping from help centers articles